 The 1% Rule: Why Professional Traders Never Risk More

 The 1% Rule is simple: never risk more than 1% of your trading capital on a single trade.
-It's the single most important rule in trading, yet most beginners ignore it.
+It is the most important rule in trading.

 The Math Behind 1%